CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 const { eligibleParticipants } =
   tournamentEngine.getEligibleVoluntaryConsolationParticipants({
-    excludedMatchUpStatuses, // optional - array of matchUpStatuses which are excluded from matchUpsLimit finishingRoundLimit, // optional - limits considered matchUps by finishingRound, e.g. 3 doesn't consider past QF roundNumberLimit, // optional - limits matchUps by roundNumber matchUpsLimit, // optional - limits the number of considered matchUps; works in tandem with excludedMatchUpStatuses winsLimit, // defaults to 0, meaning only participants with no wins are eligible requireLoss, // optional - defaults to true; if false then all participants who have played and appear in MAIN draw are considered requirePlay, // optional - defaults to true; if false then all participants who appear in MAIN draw are considered drawId,
+    excludedMatchUpStatuses, // optional - array of matchUpStatuses which are excluded from matchUpsLimit finishingRoundLimit, // optional number - limits considered matchUps by finishingRound, e.g. 3 doesn't consider past QF roundNumberLimit, // optional number - limits matchUps by roundNumber matchUpsLimit, // optional number - limits the number of considered matchUps; works in tandem with excludedMatchUpStatuses winsLimit, // defaults to 0, meaning only participants with no wins are eligible requireLoss, // optional boolean - defaults to true; if false then all participants who have played and appear in MAIN draw are considered requirePlay, // optional boolean - defaults to true; if false then all participants who appear in MAIN draw are considered allEntries, // optional boolean - consider all entries, regardless of whether placed in draw includeEventEntries, // optional boolean - consider event entries rather than draw entries (if event is present) drawId,
   });
 ```